-As a rough guideline, most stains cover about 100 square feet per coat.
+As a rough guideline, most exterior wood stains cover about 100 square feet per coat.

-Now, this is assuming that the wood stain is made with high-quality resins that will actually soak in and bond in the first place.
-Using a cheap, poor quality deck stain that just lays on the surface won’t last and won’t be worth it which brings us to the next factor.
+Now, this is assuming that the wood stain is made with high-quality resins that will actually soak deep into the wood and bond in the first place.
+Using a cheap, poor-quality deck stain that just lays on the surface won’t last and won’t be worth it, which brings us to the next factor.

 Factor #5: Price of Deck Stain